liquidctl/liquidctl/README.md

 liquidctl set logo color spectrum-wave
 ```

-Make sure that Python and executables from its packages are available in the context where the batch file will run: in short, `python --version` and `liquidctl --version` should work within a _normal_ Command Prompt window.
+Make sure that liquidctl is available in the context where the batch file will run: in short, `liquidctl --version` should work within a _normal_ Command Prompt window.

-If necessary, try installing Python with the option to set the PATH variable enabled, or manually add the necessary folders to the PATH.
+When not using a pre-built liquidctl executable, try installing Python with the option to set the PATH variable enabled, or manually add the necessary folders to the PATH.
 Alternatively, if you're using Anaconda, try adding the following line to the beginning of the file:

 ```batchfile
 call %homepath%\Anaconda3\Scripts\activate.bat